-I started this blog almost four years ago while doing a makeup course.
-At the time, I was just recovering from a really bad time in my life and makeup was just the creative outlet I needed.
-Full of hope and belief that makeup would heal my heart, I started to blog about it.
-And today I can safely say that that small step has brought me light years forward.
+A few years ago, before the birth of my first blog, I was recovering from a really bad time in my life.
+It turns out makeup was just the creative outlet I needed.
+Full of hope and belief that makeup would heal my heart, I took to blogging about it.
+Today I can safely say that small step was one of the defining plot-points in my story.

-On my journey, I’ve learnt a lot.
+I’ve learnt a lot on this journey.
 About myself, about others and about life.
 I’ve changed both physically and spiritually, but, like a caterpillar, I’m not done changing yet.
 Maybe that is supposed to frighten me, but I find it pretty inspiring.
-Because even if I don’t like some things about myself, I still have the opportunity to change them.
-And that’s an amazing chance to have.
+There’s no time to stagnate here.

 I’m Yolandie. (you-lun-dee)

 * I’m a woman.
-With this comes the need for constant chatter, obscene amounts of beautifying, and an incredible desire for cuddling and feeling loved.
-But even if I just listed the stereotypical points of womanhood, I’m not a stereotype at all.
-There’s just too much to me to simply fall into a mould.
+With this comes the need for constant chatter, lots of beautifying, and the desire for cuddling and feeling loved.
+I just listed the stereotypical points of womanhood–stereotypes come from a grain of truth, after all–but there’s just too much to me to simply fall into a stereotypical mould.

 * I’m a wife.
 An incredibly blessed one, I might add.
-This is my seventh year of being married, but it doesn’t feel that long (while feeling longer at the same time).
-Being with your soulmate and best friend every day is more spectacular and fulfilling than you can imagine.
-I never thought I could love a person as much as I love my hubby.
-But he makes it easy, so I do.
-The knowledge that I’ve got the perfect person to grow into old age with makes the journey to that point so much more rewarding.
-Because no matter what, he’s got my back and I have his.
+Being with your soulmate and best friend every day is more fulfilling than I can express.
+I never thought I could love a person as much as I love my hubby, but he makes it easy.
+We’re going to make quite the pair of seniors one day, and I can’t wait.

 * I’m loud and slightly crazy.
 I’m the one at the table laughing, gesturing and talking in the loudest, most passionate way.
 I’ve feared in my life that people would be ashamed of this fact, but strangely, they aren’t.
 Or they just don’t tell me. 😀

 * I’m a dreamer and an optimist.
 During the course of my life, I’ve always been busy with some half-baked, hair-brained scheme.
-This has included making steampunk jewellery, doing nails, making bath products, learning to sew, sculpting, movie making, writing books, doing videos on YouTube, selling an array of things, drawing a webcomic etc. I don’t live in reality, where things aren’t possible.
+This has included making steampunk jewellery, doing nails, making bath products, learning to sew, sculpting, movie making, writing books, YouTube videos, selling an array of things, drawing a webcomic etc. I don’t live in reality, where things aren’t possible.
 I believe that anything can be done with the help of the right people, and I always have.
 Sometimes, this belief has backfired on me, but other times, it’s paid off ENORMOUSLY.
-Because of this aspect of my personality, I try to always say things that will encourage, inspire and ‘build’ other people.
-I’ll never tell someone to let go of their dreams, or that something is too big for them to attempt.
-Instead, I always say, “Good idea, how can I help?”
+Because of this aspect of my personality, I try to always say things that will encourage, inspire, and build.

 * I’m fiercely loyal.
 If I’ve got your back, I’ve got it forever.
 Need someone to bring the shovel?
 I’m your girl.

-* I’m a social creature and an extrovert.
+* I’m a social creature.
 I need people.
-Maybe this is worsened due to the fact that I spend my weekdays cooped up at home with no more conversation than a one-year-old (which is fabulous conversation in its own right).
+Maybe this is worsened due to the fact that I spend my weekdays cooped up at home with no more conversation than my little one (which is fabulous conversation in its own right).
 But I’ll talk to anyone who will listen; from the person working at the grocery store, to my fellow makeup-buyer at the Inglot counter, to the lady behind me in the queue for the loo.

-* I’m emotional.
-Maybe the better way to put this would be to say that I get too attached too quickly.
+* I’m emotional and I get too attached too quickly.
 I cry a lot.
-Over movies and series and commercials.
-Over YouTube videos and blog posts.
-Over people that don’t exist outside of the pages of novels.
-Over the way people react.
-I cry when I’m extremely happy just as easily as when I’m sad.
-I mean, I really cried when Liani gave birth (I wasn’t even there!!) and when Rita got engaged (not there either!!)!
+I cry because of movies and series and commercials.
+Because of YouTube videos and blog posts.
+Because of people that don’t exist outside of the pages of novels.
+I’ll cry when I’m extremely happy, sad or frustrated, tired, inspired, awed–whatever.

-* I’m a mother hen.
-I don’t know if people in the rest of the world use this metaphor, but here in South Africa, it means that someone has a mothering type of personality.
+* I’m a mother-hen.
+I don’t know if people in the rest of the world use this term, but here in South Africa, it means that someone has a mothering type of personality.
 I’m that person.
 I like to keep people fed and happy. 🙂 I’m that friend who requires a message from you to know if you got home safely (but often forgets to send the same message myself).
-I’ll ask you a million times if you need a refill on your drink, something more to eat (or if you enjoyed the meal), something warm or medication for your (insert ailment here).
+I’ll ask you a million times if you need a refill on your drink, something more to eat, something warm, or medication for your (insert ailment here).
 I honestly can’t help it.

 * I’m impulsive.
-Need someone to buy your incredible new product or wonderful new way of thinking (AKA scam) that will change my life forever?
+Need someone to buy your incredible new product that will change my life forever?
 Yeah, I’ll buy it.
 Which is another reason I’m so happily married.
 Jan is very level-headed and steady.
 He uses the thinker in his skull, which keeps me out of trouble more than I’d like to admit.

 * I’m growing, you know?
 Today I know stuff that I didn’t yesterday.
 Tomorrow I’ll have learnt something new again, and that’s fine.
-No, it’s more than fine.
-It’s BRILLIANT.
-Because growing as a person is a gift we’ve been given.
-It means that we have new goals to strive for.
+No, it’s more than fine–it’s brilliant.
+Growing as a person is a gift we’ve been given.
+It means we have new goals to strive for.
 It means we have a new day to learn things.
 It means we’re alive.
 And I love it.